 Placing them on a baking sheet in a single layer allows each berry to freeze individually.
 This step is important because if they freeze in clumps, then you end up with a pile of mushy fruit once they thaw.

 Tips for freezing berries

 After you freeze blueberries. place them inside of an air tight container.
 Some devices remove all of the air from freezer bags and seal them for you, creating a vacuum, so your berries last longer and don’t get freezer burn.

-I like this vacuum sealer for freezing berries
+I like this vacuum sealer from Amazon for freezing berries

 One great way to sweeten your berries is to sprinkle a little bit of sugar on them before freezing them.
 This adds some additional sugary goodness to your berries and is great for putting in grits or oatmeal.